viki2711/My-Shop/README.md

 # Image-Repository
 Art Shop app
-Platform for a photographers to share their photos for sale.
+A platform for photographers to sell their photos, and for photo lovers to buy unique authentic photos/prints.

 The basic version has: